repairvision/repairvision.github.io/_pages/consistencyrules/index.md

 ### There may not be an Operation with the same Signature as an Accessor Method for Feature

-* If an EClass has an EAttribute named e.g. “compression“, there may not be explicit EOperations which correlate the access methods for this EAttribute generated by ecore: setCompression, getCompression etc.
+* If an EClass has an EAttribute named e.g. 'compression', there may not be explicit EOperations which correlate the access methods for this EAttribute generated by ecore: setCompression, getCompression etc.
 * Alternatively, the visibility of an operation can be suppressed for the generator by a special EAnnotation.
-* (The same also applies for the set of all operations or properties that will be passed down via inheritance!)
+* The same also applies for the set of all operations that are inherited from super-classes.

 <figure class="aligncenter">
 	<a href="{{folderpath}}images/Folie54.PNG" target="_blank">